Admission Requirements — DO

 Background Checks

-Complete a criminal background check and drug screening through the DMU preferred vendor and process.
-Results must be released to DMU at your cost before matriculation.
+Complete a criminal background check, which may include a drug screen, as well as Iowa Child and Dependent Adult Abuse Registry checks through the DMU preferred vendor and process.
+Results must be released to DMU prior to matriculation.
+The cost of this process will be paid by the student.
 Students are required to disclose all past or present charges, convictions, dismissals, deferred judgments and expunged records related to a misdemeanor or felony.
-You are also obligated to disclose any additional charges and convictions that occur after completing the initial criminal background check.
-Admission to DMU may be revoked if misrepresentations or omissions from the application are found in the background check.
+They are also obligated to disclose any additional charges and convictions that occur following completion of the initial criminal background check.
+Admission to the program may be revoked if misrepresentations or omissions from the application are noted in the background check.
+DMU students are required to complete annual criminal background checks, which may include drug screening, while enrolled at DMU.

 Previous Matriculants

-Graduates with M.D., D.O. or equivalent programs (U.S. or international) are not eligible for consideration for admission to DMU’s D.O. program.
+Graduates with MD, DO or equivalent programs (U.S. or international) are not eligible for consideration for admission to DMU’s DO program.
 Students who withdrew from a previous medical school in good standing for personal (not behavioral or academic) reasons will be considered on a case-by-case basis.

 Residency Status

-International Students
+Transfer Students

 Scroll to Top